-Conveyancing: Sale of a freehold residential property
+Conveyancing: Selling a freehold residential property

 Our fees cover all of the work required to complete the sale of your freehold property.